Skip to Main Content

 Managing your Project

-Making your work reproducible starts early with the beginning of the project and continue during the project.
-Below we provide tips for managing the project during three phases.
+Properly managing data and other research outputs starts at the beginning of the project and continues throughout.
+Below are tips for managing the project during three phases.

 Before the Project